ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

 Why three plugins?
 In ember-cli-deploy, plugins try to be very simple, separating concerns as much as possible.
 This way, it's easier to change how specific parts of the pipeline work, and adapt them to your own needs.
 This is what these three plugins do:

-  * **ember-cli-deploy-revision-data**: generates a revision ID, a unique string that identifies each deployed version of your app.
+  * [ember-cli-deploy-revision-data](https://github.com/ember-cli-deploy/ember-cli-deploy-revision-data): generates a revision ID, a unique string that identifies each deployed version of your app.
 This way, you can refer to each version univocally later.
 It comes with three different strategies to do this, which you can choose from.
-  * **ember-cli-deploy-s3-index**: it does three things.
+  * [ember-cli-deploy-s3-index](https://github.com/ember-cli-deploy/ember-cli-deploy-s3-index): it does three things.
     1. Upload the `index.html` file to S3, but with the revision ID appended to the name (so it's uploaded as `index.html:[REVISION_ID]`)
     2. "Activate" a deployment by renaming its `index.html:[REVISION_ID]` file to `index.html` on S3
     3. Retrieve from S3 a list of the available files with name `index.html:[REVISION_ID]`
-  * **ember-cli-deploy-display-revisions**: it displays on screen the list of revision IDs available, as retrieved by ember-cli-deploy-s3-index (or any other similar plugin)
+  * [ember-cli-deploy-display-revisions](https://github.com/ember-cli-deploy/ember-cli-deploy-display-revisions): it displays on screen the list of revision IDs available, as retrieved by ember-cli-deploy-s3-index (or any other similar plugin)

+Of these three plugins, only s3-index needs additional configuration.
+For the others, the default settings should do just fine.
+Same as with the s3 plugin, we need to give it our S3 credentials, set on `config/deploy.js`:

+    var ENV = {
+      build: {},

+      s3: {
+        accessKeyId: '<your-aws-access-key>',
+        secretAccessKey: '<your-aws-secret>',
+        bucket: '<your-s3-bucket>',
+        region: '<the-region-your-bucket-is-in>'
+      },

+      s3-index: {
+        accessKeyId: '<your-aws-access-key>',
+        secretAccessKey: '<your-aws-secret>',
+        bucket: '<your-s3-bucket>',
+        region: '<the-region-your-bucket-is-in>'
+      }
+    };

+WARNING: at the time of writing these lines, the s3-index plugin has a slight incompatibility with the s3 plugin.
+To avoid problems, do not use the same object for both configurations, even if both have the same credentials.
+Write their configurations separately, as separate entries in `ENV`, just like in the example above.

 Let's see an example of how all this works together.
 Let's say you have:

   1. All plugins described so far, all installed and configured, including the last three listed above
   2. No custom value for `filePattern` in the configuration of the s3 plugin.
-Let it be s3-index that uploads `index.html`, for it's its specialty
+Let it be s3-index that uploads `index.html`, for that is its specialty

 You deploy your application for the first time, and you get a file hierarchy on S3 similar to the following:

     ├── assets
-    │   ├── your-app-7f8b9fddc5857d711cc51ed2a3a8594d.js
+    │   ├── our-app-7f8b9fddc5857d711cc51ed2a3a8594d.js
-    │   ├── your-app-d41d8cd98f00b204e9800998ecf8427e.css
+    │   ├── our-app-d41d8cd98f00b204e9800998ecf8427e.css
     │   ├── vendor-b630d3abd77d527def683a18b2165a94.js
     │   └── vendor-d41d8cd98f00b204e9800998ecf8427e.css
     ├── crossdomain.xml